AndrewKhovansky/starbound/README.md

 starbound.exe "file_name" [intensity_threshold]

-file_name - route to .bmp picture of the sky intensity_threshold - optional.
+file_name - path to .bmp picture of the sky intensity_threshold - optional.
 Minimum brightness of pixel that counts as star pixel.
 Can take absolute value in range [0.000...1.000] or value relative to the average intensity of picture.
 In this case,